In this post we’ll look at the supplements Rhonda takes currently.

 Visbiome comes in sachet and pill form.
 Rhonda opts for the sachets which contain 4x as many live bacteria.

-Before switching over to Visbiome, Rhonda was taking VSL #3 probiotic, which had been the subject of over 25 publishes studies, showing efficacy in IBS, IBD, colitis and c. diff.
-However, it turns out the new formulation of VSL #3 differs significantly from the old one37P884 No shared mechanisms among “old” and “new” VSL#3: Implications for claims and guidelines – C De Simone (2018), and thus should be treated with caution at minimum, and at maximum, avoided.
+Before switching over to Visbiome, Rhonda was taking VSL #3 probiotic, which had been the subject of over 25 published studies, showing efficacy in IBS, IBD, colitis and c. diff.
+However, it turns out the new formulation of VSL #3 differs significantly from the old one29P884 No shared mechanisms among “old” and “new” VSL#3: Implications for claims and guidelines – C De Simone (2018), and thus should be treated with caution at minimum, and at maximum, avoided.
 I mention this section because for some people Visbiome is hard to get hold of, and up until now, it was thought VSL #3 was a satisfactory alternative.
-Below summarizes the details:
+Below are the details:

-VSL #3 was originally created by Professor Claudio De Simone, and produced by VSL Inc. All the clinical studies before 2016 were performed on the “original formula” of VSL#3.
-However, when Di Simone parted ways with VSL Inc. in 2016, manufacturing was switched from USA to Italy and the formulation was changed.
+VSL #3 was created by Professor Claudio De Simone, and produced by VSL Inc. All the clinical studies before 2016 were performed on the “original formula” of VSL#3.
+However, when Di Simone parted ways with VSL Inc. in 2016, manufacturing was switched from the USA to Italy and the formulation was changed.
 Between 2016 and 2019, VSL Inc. claimed that the beneficial effects of the formula remained the same.
-However in a federal lawsuit that concluded in 2019, VSL Inc. were found liable for false advertising related to the composition and clinical history of the new VSL #3 formula.
-This was in part backed up by a study38P884 No shared mechanisms among “old” and “new” VSL#3: Implications for claims and guidelines – C De Simone (2018) performed by De Simone, showing that the new VSL#3 formula was materially different to the old one.
+However, in a federal lawsuit that concluded in 2019, VSL Inc. was found liable for false advertising related to the composition and clinical history of the new VSL #3 formula.
+This was in part backed up by a study30P884 No shared mechanisms among “old” and “new” VSL#3: Implications for claims and guidelines – C De Simone (2018) performed by De Simone, showing that the new VSL#3 formula was materially different to the old one.

 For those looking for the benefits of the original VSL# 3 formula, this continues to exist under the Visbiome brand.